 ✓ Be selective about the game resources you print.
-There are multiple game boards and spinners for some games so you can differentiate game play for students.
-You might not need them all.

-✓ Use only a digital copy of the game instruction sheets.
+Some games have multiple game mats and cards that you may not need.
+For example, there are you may not need all the number lines that are included, or you might already have other number lines (or blank paper) for students to use.
+You also may not need all 6 types of fraction cards that are included (regular fractions, fraction words, parts of a whole/set, fraction pictures: parts of whole, fraction pictures: parts of a set, and mixed numbers). ✓ Use only a digital copy of the game instruction sheets.
 You can use an LCD projector with a document camera or interactive whiteboard to project the directions for the class to see if needed.
 But the only time you'll need a printed copy (other than possibly for yourself) is if you decide to place one copy of the game in a Free Choice Math Partner Game area like the hanging shoe organizer I described, or if you want kids to use the games in math centers/stations.
 In those instances, you could print a single copy of the instructions.
 But, for regular math partner game time, it's not necessary to print the instructions for each pair of kids.
 You will have already modeled game play for the class multiple times (which means they'll know the game far better than if they'd just read the directions), and you'll be walking around the room facilitating as kids play in case they need help.

 ✓ Print most (or all) of the game resources in black and white and have students color them for you.
 Or, print onto colored paper!.
 Black and white copies can still be very visually appealing, and you have the option of printing onto colored stock paper or using colored pencils/markers to add interest.
-You may want to print your class set in black and white, and then make one or two full color copies to use when modeling the game for the class and for later on if you place the games in your math centers or stations.
+You may want to print your half class set in black and white, and then make one or two full color copies to use when modeling the game for the class and for later on if you place the games in your math centers or stations.
 You can let a different pair of students use the full color version each day as recognition of exemplary work in the previous day's math game time.